-Anticoagulation medication is prescribed to help prevent or treat harmful blood clots in the veins, arteries, lungs or heart.
-An anticoagulant is often prescribed to help prevent and treat blood clots in the legs and lungs, atrial fibrillation, and after heart-valve replacement surgery.
+Anticoagulant medication is often prescribed to help prevent and treat blood clots throughout the body; to manage atrial fibrillation; and after heart-valve replacement surgery.
 Because everyone responds differently to anticoagulants, it is necessary to monitor your response to the medication carefully.

 At the clinic, we will perform a simple finger stick to obtain a small drop of blood to be tested.
 This test measures your prothrombin time (PT) which is converted to an international normalized ratio (INR).
 This result helps us to see how fast your blood is clotting and therefore recommend the correct dose of anticoagulation medication, such as warfarin or coumadin.

-- You will bruise easier when using an anticoagulant, however, if you notice excessive bruising (a lot more than normal), please contact the clinic.
+- You will bruise easier when using an anticoagulant.
+If you notice excessive bruising (a lot more than normal), please contact the clinic.

 - If your PT/INR level becomes too high, you are at risk for bleeding.